Rouhis/AIProjectSAM/TrackAnythingDocker/README.md

     ```
     git clone https://github.com/gaomingqi/Track-Anything
     ```
-    or you can use this as base.
+    or you can use this repository as base.
 3. **WSL2:** Install WSL2 on Windows to allow GPU passthrough to the Linux-based Docker container.
 4. **Docker Desktop:** Install Docker Desktop from [Docker's website](https://docs.docker.com/desktop/install/windows-install/).
 5. **Anaconda:** Download and install Anaconda from [Anaconda's website](https://www.anaconda.com/download).